elunna/nerfhack-changelog/README.md

 * Sting actually cuts through webs when force-fighting
 * Snickersnee grants stun resistance when wielded (Evil).
 * Withering can be cured by the Staff of Aesculapius (xnh/Evil)
+* Grimtooth can inflict disease on its victims (Evil).

 **Bane changes:**
 * All banes provide warning vs their bane monster type when wielded (Evil)